 There is no limit on the distance that a person may travel to visit another household, so long you are not exceeding the maximum number of people allowed to visit another home.

-Outdoor activities and outdoor pools
+Outdoor activities and pools

 You can use outdoor exercise and playground equipment, but do so with caution.